 FARMroots' Beginning Farmer Program identifies, educates, and supports aspiring farmers with agricultural experience to establish their own economically and environmentally sustainable small farm businesses in the NYC region.

 By training the next generation of regional farmers, the FBFP helps keep farmland in production and strengthens rural communities, farmers markets and the region’s food system as a whole.
 FBFP farmers grow a range of unique products originating from around the world, and expand public access to high-quality, locally-grown farm products.
-You can learn more about Farm Beginnings Whole Farm Planning Course here.
+You can learn more about Farm Beginnings Whole Farm Planning Programming here.

 Project Facts and Milestones:

-- NFD farmers sell a variety of vegetables, specialty herbs, pastured poultry, eggs, cut and potted flowers, honey, small fruits and plants at nearly 60 farmers markets throughout New York City and the Hudson Valley.
+- Graduate farmers sell a variety of vegetables, specialty herbs, pastured poultry, eggs, cut and potted flowers, honey, small fruits and plants at nearly 60 farmers markets throughout New York City and the Hudson Valley.

 Maria Rojas - Project Coordinator